 Each static route consists of the following components:

-Priority: Priority is used to determine which route should be used if multiple routes have identical destinations.
+Priority.
+If multiple routes have identical destinations, priority is used to determine which route should be used.
 Lower numbers indicate higher priorities; for example, a route with a priority value of

 100has higher priority than one with a priority value of

-Next hop: Static routes can have next hops that point to the default Internet gateway, a GCP instance, or a Cloud VPN tunnel.
-Refer to static route next hops for more information.
+Next hop.
+Static routes can have next hops that point to the default internet gateway, a Google Cloud instance, or a Cloud VPN tunnel.
+For more information, see static route next hops.

-Tags: You can specify a list of network tags so that the route will only apply to instances that have at least one of the listed tags.
-If you don't specify tags, GCP applies the route to all instances in the network.
+Tags.
+You can specify a list of network tags so that the route only applies to instances that have at least one of the listed tags.
+If you don't specify tags, Google Cloud applies the route to all instances in the network.
 Next hop internal TCP/UDP load balancers do not support network tags.

 Static route next hops

 The following are valid next hops for static routes.
-Refer to the
+For more information about

 Next Hop Gateway (

-next-hop-gateway): You can specify a default Internet gateway to define a path to public IP addresses.
+next-hop-gateway).
+You can specify a default internet gateway to define a path to external IP addresses.

 Next Hop Instance (

-next-hop-instance): You can direct traffic to an existing instance in GCP by specifying the name and zone of the instance.
+next-hop-instance).
+You can direct traffic to an existing instance in Google Cloud by specifying its name and zone.
 Traffic is directed to the primary internal IP address of the VM's network interface in the VPC network where you define the route.

-If the internal IP address for the VM instance's network interface in the VPC network changes, Google Cloud updates the VPC network's routing table automatically so that traffic continues to be sent to that instance at its new IP address.
+If the primary internal IP address for the VM instance's network interface in the VPC network changes, Google Cloud updates the VPC network's routing table automatically so that traffic continues to be sent to the VM at its new IP address.

-If the instance is replaced by a new instance with the same name in the same zone, GCP will update routing tables automatically so that traffic is directed to the replacement instance.
-It does not matter whether the instance was replaced automatically or manually.
+If the VM is replaced by a new VM with the same name in the same zone, Google Cloud updates the VPC network's routing table automatically so that traffic is directed to the replacement VM.

 Next Hop IP (